+Major modifications to a project need to be evaluated by the Steering Committee and are limited to two modifications during the entire project and one modification per year unless otherwise exceptionally authorised by the MA/JS.

-A project can only be modified once every single year only twice within the span of the project, unless otherwise exceptionally authorised by the MA.
-Any change that does not fall under the above definition of a minor change is considered a major change and therefore requires approval and must be brought to the MA/JS's attention in advance.
-Such changes are:
+Any modification that does not fall under the above definitions of minor modifications is considered a major modification and therefore requires the approval of the Steering Committee and, due to their complexity, must be brought to the MA/JS's attention in advance.